skaczmarek-dev/skaczmarek-dev.github.io/_posts/2025-01-20-ansible-lab-docker.md

 ### Dockerfile for Rocky Managed Host

 Create a Dockerfile specific to Rocky Linux.

-Create a file `dockerfile.rocky`:
+Create a file called: `dockerfile.rocky`:

 ```
 FROM rockylinux:9